DFHack/dfhack/docs/plugins/autohauler.rst

 and almost every non-military dwarf having at least one skilled labor assigned.

-Autohauler allows a skill to be used as a flag to exempt a dwarf from ``autohauler``'s effects.
+Autohauler allows a skill to be used as a flag to exempt a dwarf from autohauler's effects.
 By default, this is the unused ALCHEMIST labor, but it can be changed by the user.

 Usage